abinit/abinit/doc/tutorial/paral_gspw.md

 It is possible to use ABINIT with other levels of parallelism but this is not the focus of this tutorial.
 You will learn how to speedup your calculations and how to improve their convergence rate.

-This tutorial should take about 1.5 hour and requires access to at most a 256 CPU core parallel computer.
+This tutorial should take about 1.5 hour and requires access to 64 CPU core parallel computer except for the last section which requires 256 CPU cores.

 You are supposed to know already some basics of ABINIT.
 Some useful references: [[cite:Levitt2015]], [[cite:Bottin2008]], [[cite:Knyazev2001]]